sunnypatell/sunnify-spotify-downloader/README.md

 1. Ensure that you have a stable internet connection.
 2. Verify that you have entered the correct Spotify playlist URL.
 3. Check if there are any updates available for Sunnify.
 You can pull the latest changes from the repository and reinstall the dependencies. `git pull`
+4. Run `python scripts/check_api_status.py` to verify Spotify's web playlist endpoint, the spotifydown mirrors, and `yt-dlp` search are reachable from your network.

 # Running the Web App (If you choose not to use the Windows Desktop version)